bussilab/test-bussilab.github.io/joinus.md

 title: Join Us
 ---

-There are different ways to join our activities.

-## PhD fellowship
+## PhD Fellowships

-The PhD program in [Physics and Chemistry of Biological Systems](https://www.sissa.it/sbp/) at [SISSA](https://www.sissa.it) offers regular 4-years fully funded PhD positions.
-Entrance exams are typically in spring and early fall, but the exact schedule is subject to changes.
-Once you are selected for this PhD program, you will have the opportunity to follow approximately 9 months of lectures and then join the group of one of the principal investigators, including ours.
+Join the [Physics and Chemistry of Biological Systems PhD program](https://www.sissa.it/sbp/) at [SISSA](https://www.sissa.it), which offers 4-year fully funded positions.

+- **Schedule**: Entrance exams are typically held in spring and summer (dates may vary).
+- **Program Structure**: Selected candidates will attend approximately 9 months of lectures before choosing among the available research groups, including ours.

-For openings, follow us on [Bluesky](https://bsky.app/profile/bussilab.bsky.social).
+For updates, follow us on [Bluesky](https://bsky.app/profile/bussilab.bsky.social).

+---

-## Post-doctoral fellowship
+## Post-doctoral Fellowships

-We are happy to support you if you wish to apply for external funds.
+We welcome applications from post-doctoral researchers.
+Our group is happy to support you in applying for external funding.

-So far, we managed to host two MSCA and one EMBO fellowships.
+- **Previous Fellowships**: We have hosted two MSCA fellows and one EMBO fellow.
+- **Internal Funding**: We routinely open positions funded by internal grants.

-For openings, follow us on [Bluesky](https://bsky.app/profile/bussilab.bsky.social).
+For updates, follow us on [Bluesky](https://bsky.app/profile/bussilab.bsky.social).

+---

-## Undergraduate
+## Undergraduate Projects

-We are involved in the Master in [Physics of Complex Systems](http://www.pcs.polito.it/educational_tracks/international_track) and we can host internships.
-Please get in touch in due time.
+We are involved in the Master in [Physics of Complex Systems](http://www.pcs.polito.it/educational_tracks/international_track), offering opportunities for internships to students in this program and external undergraduate students.

+- **How to Apply**: Please reach out early to discuss potential projects and timelines.